-Award-winning poet Claudia Rankine will read from her work on Wednesday, February 10, as part of the Althea Ward Clark W’21 Reading Series of the Program in Creative Writing at the Lewis Center for the Arts.
-After the reading, Tracy K. Smith, director of the Program in Creative Writing, will join Claudia Rankine for an onstage conversation.
-The event, beginning at 4:30 p.m. at the Berlind Theatre at the McCarter Theatre Center, is free and open to the public.
+On Wednesday, September 21, poet and 2016-2017 Hodder Fellow Jenny Johnson and writer Joy Williams will read from their work as part of the Althea Ward Clark W’21 Reading Series of the Program in Creative Writing at the Lewis Center for the Arts.
+The reading, beginning at 4:30 p.m. in the Berlind Theatre at the McCarter Theatre Center, is free and open to the public.

 Students in the Lewis Center for the Arts' world-renowned Program in Creative Writing will present new work in a series of readings.
-On April 29 at 4:30 p.m. at Chancellor Green Rotunda on the University campus, students from spring workshops in fiction, poetry, screenwriting, and literary translation will read from their work completed during the past semester.
-There will be two events during which seniors completing a certificate in the Program will read from their thesis work, which they completed over the course of the past academic year.
-On May 4 at 4:30 p.m. at Chancellor Green Rotunda, seniors will read from their recent work in poetry, screenwriting, and translation; on May 6 at 4:30 p.m. also at Chancellor Green Rotunda, seniors will read from their recent work in fiction.
+On April 27 at 5:00 p.m. at Chancellor Green Rotunda on the University campus, students from spring workshops in fiction, poetry, screenwriting, and literary translation will read from their work completed during the past semester and selected by faculty.
+There will be two events during which 23 seniors completing a certificate in the Program will read from their thesis work, which they completed over the course of the past academic year.
+On May 2 at 5:00 p.m. at Prospect House, seniors will read from their recent work in poetry, screenwriting, and translation; on May 4 at 5:00 p.m. also at Prospect House, seniors will read from their recent work in fiction.
 The readings, part of the Program in Creative Writing's Althea Ward Clark W'21 Reading Series at the Lewis Center for the Arts, are free and open to the public.